WIAG-ADW-GOE/sync_notebooks/Readme.md

 Note:
 - The notebooks contain all necessary information for executing them (step 0 is explained belowStep 0 is a non-notebook action and is explained [below](#import-dpr-entries-into-wiag-non-notebook-action).
 The notebooks themselves contain all necessary information for executing them.).
-- Step 6 can be skipped.
-This step is very long and you might not be interested in creating the offices for all persons along with all the other FactGrid-entries.
+- Notebook 4 can be skipped.
+It's very long and you might not be interested in creating the offices for all persons along with all the other FactGrid-entries.
 Also, the results of this step do not affect any other steps down the line.

 ### Import DPr-entries into WIAG (non-notebook action)